 Whether or not the police officer is pulling you over, your first move is to get to the side of the road as soon as it's safe.
 If the police cruiser pulls in behind you:

-- Turn off your engine and roll down your window as far as it'll go.
+- Turn off your engine and roll down your window.
+If you wish, you can keep the window just low enough to talk through until you're comfortable that this is a legitimate officer, then roll it down all the way.
 Keep your hands on the wheel and clearly visible to the officer.

 - Panic.
 Many stops are for common traffic violations or fix-it tickets for things like broken taillights and overly tinted windows.
 Remember that the police are doing their best to ensure your own safety.

 - Automatically remove your seat belt.
 This could lead to a click-it ticket.
 Better to wait until the officer sees you take it off before reaching into the glove box for your documents.

 - Try to outrun the police.
 This is obvious, but worth listing.
 What could have been a minor speeding ticket would turn into a more serious charge (like evading the police) with longer-lasting insurance implications.

 Keep in mind that the police officer may be wary of you while approaching the car.
 Not all drivers are as courteous as you, so do your best to let the officer know you're ready, willing, and able to cooperate.

 - Stay calm and seated (this goes for your passengers too).
 Unless the officer requests otherwise, there's no need to get out of your car.